kbroman/FruitSnacks/ReadMe.md

 from CostCo, in big boxes with 80 packages.

 There are five flavors/colors.
-We're not entirely sure what the corresponding fruits were supposed to be.
+We're not entirely sure what the corresponding fruits are supposed to be.
 The kids proposed:

 - blueberry (or grape?) - _purple_
 - peach - _yellow_